Kerry Way: Everything About Ireland's Finest Walk

 Kerry Way Accommodation

 On the Kerry Way, you can either spend the night in a cozy hotel or in a typical Irish B&B, where you will receive a warm welcome and a typical Irish breakfast.
 There are also campsites along the path.
-Wild camping is also possible along the Kerry Way.
-In case you prefer this, please keep in mind to place your tent sheltered.
+Wild camping is also an option.
+If you choose to wild camp, keep the following in mind.
 The wind can change in a few hours from calm to strong.
-Ask for drinking water at the houses, water from the streams is unreliable due to the many sheep that are drinking from it.
+Ask for drinking water at nearby houses whenever possible, as stream water is unreliable due to the presence of grazing sheep.

 Luggage Transport on the Kerry Way

-The Kerry Way is a very popular trek and attracts thousands of tourists every year.
+The Kerry Way is a popular trek that attracts thousands of hikers each year.
 Thanks to this popularity, there is always a possibility to have your luggage transported.
-Your suitcase will be picked up from your hotel each morning and it will be ready for you at your next hotel at the end of the day.
+Each morning, your suitcase will be picked up from your hotel and delivered to your next accommodation by the end of the day.
 Quite convenient, isn't it?

 Walk the Kerry Way: Starting and Ending Point